 Recommendations: Should you buy SkinCeuticals C E Ferulic?

-If budget is not an issue, and you want something that is likely to work – both in brightening the skin tone and potentially delaying the signs of aging, SkinCeuticals C E Ferulic may be worth a try.
+If budget is not an issue, and you want something that is likely to work – both in brightening the skin tone and potentially delaying the signs of aging, SkinCeuticals C E Ferulic is definitely worth a try.
+I know I will definitely be repurchasing it because the benefits are just too obvious.

 But as we’ve shared, the product may be drying.
 Good for you if you have normal to oily skin.
-Otherwise, you may have to lather on thick cream or use rescue masks to restore the skin’s moisture balance.
+For me, I limit the usage to alternate days and also layer on with rich cream to restore the skin’s moisture balance.
+Rating: 5/5